There is no denying that accountancy has come out of the corner office and firmly into the UK’s board rooms – metaphorically and literally.

 Not surprisingly then, studying accountancy is becoming a popular choice for mature students, as a second career.

-How easy is it to make the switch from a different job role?
+How easy is it to make the switching careers from a different job role?

 Joining an accountancy firm and working your way up through the ranks can be a slow, laborious process.
 And pay could start (and continue) at an unfeasibly low level if you are used to earning enough to support your standard of living.